 Consider the landscape in the background.
 Is it realistic?
 The legend that this scene refers to was set in Roman times.
 Does the landscape look Roman to you?
 What does it remind you of?

 The artist was one of the first in his time to achieve a certain celebrity status.
 This was mostly because of the medium of engraving, allowing for prints that could be multiplied and spread widely.
 Do you think the skill displayed in this work justifies the artist’s fame?
 Why?

-• Have students select objects that are meaningful in their lives and create a still-life drawing of those objects.
-Demonstrate the process for making relief prints of the still-life compositions.
+Have students select a meaningful event, and create a drawing of that event.
+Demonstrate the process for making relief prints of the drawing.

-• Compare and contrast the six prints made in the art lesson.
+Compare and contrast the six prints.
 How and why do they vary?

 Resources Available to Order